Cardinals vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Betting Records & Stats

-- The Cardinals have won 54.5% of the games this season when they were favored on the moneyline (6-5).
+- The Cardinals have gone 6-6 in games they were favored on the moneyline (winning 50% of those games).

-- In games it has played as moneyline favorites with odds of -165 or shorter, St. Louis has a 2-2 record (winning 50% of its games).
+- St. Louis has a record of 2-2 when it has played as moneyline favorites with odds of -165 or shorter (50% winning percentage).

-- Based on this contest's moneyline, the Cardinals' implied win probability is 62.3%.
+- The implied moneyline probablility in this matchup gives the Cardinals a 62.3% chance to win.

-- St. Louis has combined with opponents to go over the total six times this season for a 6-10-0 record against the over/under.
+- St. Louis has played in 17 games with a set over/under, and have combined with its opponents to go over the total seven times (7-10-0).

-- The Cardinals have had a spread set for only one game this season, and they did not cover.
+- The Cardinals have had a spread set for only one outing this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.